VOLUME 10, ISSUE 12

 The research tends to make a clear description of Machine Translation for users to be familiar with terminologies related to Machine Learning and precisely CAT tools (translation applications).
 The purpose of this paper is to broaden the scope of the use of translation technology and to explore its application in translation.
 There have been issues relating to Machine Translation.
 Since most translators are not familiar with translation aids, it is, therefore, necessary for translators to explore the translation applications.
 Translation can be achieved in different ways i.e. human and machine.
 Consequently, human translation lacks speed and accuracy hence, translation applications must come into play.
 One can find a variety of such applications online.
 The software assists human incapabilities and limitations in different ways especially for translation memory which assists the translator to be consistent and coherent in using terminologies.
 This paper applied analytical and descriptive approaches of translation.
 The study finally observed that each translation software has its unique identity and most of the sophisticated ones are not free.
 The researcher traced the processes or systems that support CAT tools such as machine language, machine learning, and finally features and metrics of evaluating Machine Translation.
 The researchers, therefore, concluded that translation without machine technology will definitely be difficult especially when translation involves huge tasks and different languages.

-Translation, Machine Learning, Machine Translation, Analytical approach, CAT Tools
+Keywords: Translation, Machine Learning, Machine Translation, Analytical approach, CAT Tools

 [Download Full Paper] [Page 30-39]